Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Discussion

 \section{Discussion}

 Our proposed Stirling-gamma prior was motivated by improving robustness to prior choice and transparency in prior elicitation in Dirichlet process mixture models.
 Fixing the precision parameter is a poor choice in most applications, since it implies a highly informative prior for the induced number of clusters.
 While the usual gamma prior can improve robustness to one's prior guess for the number of clusters, the implications of the gamma choice are unclear due to the lack of an analytically tractable form for the induced partition prior.
-The Stirling-gamma has the dual advantages of being heavier-tailed than the gamma, leading to improved robustness to prior elicitation, while also being much more transparent in terms of the induced clustering prior.
+The Stirling-gamma has the advantage of being more transparent in terms of the induced clustering prior than the gamma distribution while also marginally simplifying the posterior sampler thanks to its conjugacy and the efficient random variable generator introduced in this paper.
+In turn, the similarity between the two distributions can further aid interpretability to the gamma prior as well: when $\alpha\sim\mathrm{Ga}(a-b, b\log{m})$, then for sufficiently large $m$ we have that $\mathds{E}(K_m)$ is approximately $a/b$ from Theorem~\ref{theo:MarginalKm} and Proposition~\ref{pro:limit_gamma}.

+The applications of the Stirling-gamma as a prior in mixture modeling are not limited to Dirichlet process mixtures alone.
+There exist many other Bayesian nonparametric models whose exchangeable partition probability function extends the Dirichlet process one.
+Such is the case, for instance, of the extended stochastic block model of \citet{Legramanti2022}, which modifies equation~\eqref{eq:dp_eppf} to incorporate cluster-specific covariates.
+As we show in the Supplementary material, the Stirling-gamma can be suitably used as a conjugate prior for $\alpha$ also under such a case, thus broadening its applicability to more complex models than the one considered in Section~\ref{sec:ants}.
+Another example is of the generalized mixture of finite mixtures of \citet{FruFru_2021}, where a heavy-tailed F-prior is employed over $\alpha$; refer again to the Supplementary material.